asantos00/website/content/blog/getting-started-with-deno/creating-a-deno-plugin.md

 To make this a proper Deno plugin, a couple of things are still missing.
 We'll need to register our function as an operation in Deno's plugins API, and write the code to print hello world to the console.

 Operation functions are always called with an `Interface` (ask Nuno for details) and with a `ZeroCopyBuf` that contains the parameters sent from Deno.
+When these functions are synchronous (more about this later) the operation function must return an `Op` with the response;

 ```rs
 use deno_core::plugin_api::Interface;